santhoshmeda/iot-310/week1/lab2/lab2.md

 ```

 **Tips**:
-- To exit the Electron app, hit the exit command on your computer (e.g. `CTRL+C` on Mac).
-You may have to fire it twice (once to get out of Node, another to get out of Electron).
+- To exit the Electron app, go to the Electron File Menu and select "Electron" and "Quit/Exit".
 - Edit HTML/CSS/JS files and hit the refresh shortcut on your computer to see it reflected within the app.

 #### Verify you see incoming MQTT message